 However, pure white chocolate IS made with cocoa butter, so technically white chocolate is derived from cocoa, the same plant that makes regular chocolate!
 The key here is, of course, "pure" white chocolate, which is what you want for this recipe.

-There are products that look like white chocolate and call themselves white chocolate, but have added oils, fillers, and preservatives.
+There are products that look like white chocolate and call themselves white chocolate, but have tons of unnecessary added oils, fillers, and preservatives.
 They may not even have cocoa butter in them.
 These are essentially just oil and sugar confections.
 Avoid.

 Ingredients Notes and Resources